Aeneas Valley

-Aeneas Valley is a primarily north–south trending depression located in the western slopes of the Okanogan Highlands in Okanogan County, Washington, United States.
+Aeneas Valley (/'i:ni:@s/) is a primarily north–south trending depression located in the western slopes of the Okanogan Highlands in Okanogan County, Washington, United States.
 It takes its name from Syilx leader Chief Aeneas Someday.
 The valley is formed between several intrusion plutons and was shaped by activity of the Cordilleran ice sheet.
 It is part of both the Bonaparte Creek and Sanpoil River watersheds, and contains a group of kettles and kettle lakes.

 The valley has one unincorporated community, Aeneas, near the southern end, plus a general store in the south central valley.
 Access into the valley has changed since the 1890s, with a shift from general travel into the valley from the southeast to regular travel in from the northwest.
 Mail service was provided via a post office in Aeneas from 1908 to the early 1970s, when the office was closed.
 Electrification of the valley was not completed until 1952.

 The valley is subject to yearly fire seasons due to frequent lightning during dry summer months.
 Several major fires have come close to sweeping through the valley in the past 20 years.